 Mostly I shoot color because that is the native mode of digital photography.
 However, I found a few scenes here that looked good in monochrome.
 These were shot in five different European countries.

 I Hope the People Are Healthier Than the Houses

 A cloudy skyline and street Portraits, scenes from Millennium Park and Belmont Harbor in Chicago populate this post.

 The Big Island is mostly covered by lava fields and volcanic ash.
 The beaches are no exception.
 Few of them are sandy.

 While visiting the petroglyphs, I spoke to a lady who said “I don’t do drugs, but there are some trippy looking trees up at the North end of this island.
 Just drive past Hawi until the road ends.”
 She forgot to mention the steep trail down to the beach.

 This is a magical place where molten lava and poisonous gases spew forth from the ground.
 Nature is at its peak of fury here.
 The message is we are nothing.
 In minutes one passes from desolate inhospitable areas at altitude to lush rain forests and pacific beaches.
 The landscape is unreal often covered by lava flows.

 This blog has almost 1,000,000 views.
 Check on the “Archives-Search” page.
 Help push me over the top today.
-The first three photos were taken at the Houston Japan Festival, the final two at Reality Klash on North Main.
+The first two photos were taken at the Houston Japan Festival, the final two at Reality Klash on North Main.

 Last night the Winter and Spring Street studios had an open house.
 There are 90 artist’s studios at Winter Street and about 40 at Spring Street.
 Both buildings were converted from industrial use.
 Having a large number of artist’s studios close together creates a critical mass allowing such events.
 The last two photos are from a week ago at Isabella Court and nearby Diverse Works.